nanobus/nanobus/README.md

 ![NanoBus Architecture](docs/images/architecture.svg)

 NanoBus works jointly with [Dapr](https://dapr.io) to provide developers powerful building blocks such as service invocation, state management, publish and subscribe, secret stores, bindings, and actors.
+These building blocks are accessed using flows which act as connective data pipelines.
 Inside flows, developer's use configurable actions to decode, transform and route data between application logic and Dapr's components.
 No SDKs required.

 To expose services, NanoBus uses flexible interface definitions to automatically produce API endpoints, like HTTP-RPC, REST and gRPC.